-A bike repair stand – often referred to as a workstand – is an essential item when you’re working on your bike or carrying out repair work.
+The best bike repair stands – often referred to as workstands – are an essential item when you’re working on your bike or carrying out repairs.

 A bike repair stand lifts the bike off the ground, holds it at a comfortable working height and keeps it stable and secure so you can focus on the task you’re doing, rather than having to use one hand to hold the bike still.

-These are a few key factors that will decide the style of repair stand that’s best for you.
-Budget, of course, is another factor to consider – a perfectly usable workstand can be had for as little as £50 / $65 / €60, but they start getting good around the £100 / $125 / €110 mark.
+There are a few key factors that will decide the style of repair stand that’s best for you.
+Budget, of course, is a key thing to consider – a perfectly usable workstand can be had for as little as £50 / $65 / €60, but they start getting good around the £100 / $125 / €110 mark.
 Beyond that, the sky’s the limit.